jessicatung/phase_0_unit_1/week_3/1_git_started/my_solution.md

 		git pull

 #### push
 	Like sending your repo.
-If your'e working on your local computer and want your commits to be visible on GitHub, you "push" these changes up to GitHub. git push <alias> <branch>
+If you're working on your local computer and want your commits to be visible on GitHub, you "push" these changes up to GitHub. git push <alias> <branch>

 #### reset